megaease/easeagent/README.md

 $ ./spring-petclinic.sh start
 ```

-> The script will download the easeagent from the Github release latest.
+> The script will download the latest release of EaseAgent.
-> If you want to use your own built EaseAgent, copy it to directory: `easeagent/downloaded`
+> If you want to use your own built EaseAgent, copy it to the directory: `easeagent/downloaded`
 >> ```$ cp $EASE_AGENT_PATH/easeagent.jar  easeagent/downloaded/easeagent-latest.jar```

-It requires `Docker` to pull images from the docker server, be patient.
+It requires `Docker` to pull images from the docker hub, be patient.

 Open Browser to visit grafana UI: [http://localhost:3000](http://localhost:3000).